-All of these are “good” training, but in our opinion part of every horse’s early training should include an emergency stop in response to a verbal cue.
+All of these are “good” training, but in our opinion, part of every horse’s early training should include a verbal emergency stop.
 A horse that cannot stop when instructed to is not a safe horse for anyone to ride.

-One exception; If you show competitively, you MAY want to consider using a different word.
-In highly competitive show circles, other competitors might tell your horse “whoa” in the show ring and make him break gait!
+One exception; If you show competitively, you MAY want to consider using a different word than “whoa” to train your horse to stop.
+In highly competitive show circles, other competitors might tell your horse “whoa” in the show ring and make him break his gait!
 Using, instead, “stop” or “halt” as your verbal cue is unique enough that unethical competitors probably wouldn’t guess it.

 To start training your horse to stop on command:

-Practice teaching your horse to stop, by saying “whoa” at a walk, at the tame time you give other cues to stop.
+Practice teaching your horse to stop, by saying “whoa” at a walk, at the same time you give other cues to stop.
 If your horse is sometimes hard to stop, begin this lesson after a long ride or lunging session, when the horse is already tired and will want to stop.

-- If the horse continues moving, give a signal with your reins: gently adding pressure to cue a halt.
+If the horse continues moving, give a signal with your reins: gently adding pressure to cue a halt.

-- If the horse continues forward, there are options for emergency stops: you can pull one rein firmly around and direct the horse into such a tight circle that they have to stop.
+If the horse continues forward, there are options for emergency stops: you can pull one rein firmly around and direct the horse into such a tight circle that they have to stop.

-- Once you have mastered training your horse to stop at “whoa” at a walk, you can move on to the trot or the canter / lope.
+Once you have mastered training your horse to stop at “whoa” at a walk, you can move on to the trot or the canter / lope.